jurgenfolz/Machine-learning-for-anomaly-detection-in-electric-motors/README.md

 # Machine learning for anomaly detection in electric motors
  A study of machine learning algorithms for anomaly detection in electric motors by vibration and audio signals

-Authors: Klaus Jürgen Folz, Herbert Martins Gomes Universidade Federal do Rio Grande do Sul, Departament of Mechanical Engineering Data available in https://www02.smt.ufrj.br/~offshore/mfs/page_01.html
+Authors: Klaus Jürgen Folz, Herbert Martins Gomes<br />
+Universidade Federal do Rio Grande do Sul, Departament of Mechanical Engineering<br />

-Abstract:
+Data available in https://www02.smt.ufrj.br/~offshore/mfs/page_01.html

+Abstract:<br />
 Machine maintenance requires continuous improvement of techniques and equipment for monitoring equipment operating parameters.
 The financial gains in avoiding catastrophic and cascading problems in industrial plants due to failures far